softwaresaved/2020-04-30-ramp-swc/novice/python/Challenges.md

 > #### Not Supposed to be the Same {.challenge}
 >
 > You are assisting a researcher with Python code that computes the
-> Body Mass Index (BMI) of patients.
+> Body Mass Index (BMI) of patients (open the file error_silent_ch.py in code folder).
 The researcher is concerned because
 > all patients seemingly have identical BMIs, despite having different
 > physiques.
 BMI is calculated as **weight in kilograms**
 > divided by the the square of **height in metres**.